barnesv17/WebSys/lab3/README.md

 For humans trying to read the information, the hCard neatly presents all the contact information in a neat package where each section is clear for anyone to read.
 Machines can take advantage of the order to systematically record the contact data.

 Kyle:
+It enhances my resume because it presents all my contact info in one spot.
+The tags are semantically correct so it's easy for machines and humans to read.

 Virginia:
+input text here

 Samuel:
+input text here